sendgrid/docs/source/User_Guide/Settings/reading_your_invoice.md

 ![Additional IP address section]({{root_url}}/img/invoice_IP_address.jpg)

 These charges indicate that you have **additional Dedicated IP Addresses** allocated to your account.
-There are two lines in this example because one IP Address was added before the IP Address price increased, and the other was added after.
+There are 2 lines in this example because one IP Address was added before the IP Address price increased, and the other was added after.
 The user in this example will pay $80.00 total for their IPs for the month of July (1 IP at $20, 2 IPs at $30).

 Additional IPs cost $30.00/mo each and are available on Pro 100K plans and above.